MogwaiMomo/capstone/README.md

 # TO DO LIST - WEEK 2

-NEXT: try to query Wordnet with each term in my list, using filters, etc., and find matches.
+20181226 - Try to query Wordnet with each term in my list, using filters, etc., and find matches.
 Create a list of unknown/unrecognized terms.

+NEXT:

 At some point: